 Aerospace Deburring and Hard-to-Reach Part Features

-Aerospace manufacturers face other deburring challenges as well.
+Aerospace manufacturers face other precision deburring challenges as well.
 For example, some precision parts have blind holes or cross-holes.
 In addition to a burr-free surface finish, these holes need to maintain their radiused edges.
 Manufacturers can remove burrs with bench operations, but manual deburring is time-consuming, labor-intensive, and sometimes inconsistent.
 Burrs in blind holes and cross holes can also be hard-to-reach, and aerospace materials are relatively expensive.
 If a part is out-of-spec, the manufacturing waste can be significant.

 Manual Deburring vs. Automated Deburring